 Aon does not accept any responsibility or liability to any party other than our client, North Yorkshire County Council, the Administering Authority of the Fund, in respect of this Statement.

-11. The report on the actuarial valuation as at 31 March 2019 is available on the Fund's website at the following address: www.nypf.org.uk/Documents/Actuarial%20 valuation%20report%202019.pdf
+- 11. The report on the actuarial valuation as at 31 March 2019 is available on the Fund's website at the following address: - Valuation Reports > North Yorkshire Pension Fund (nypf.org.uk)

 Aon Solutions UK Limited